immcantation/immcantation/docs/tutorials/10x_tutorial.rst

 .. _10X-Tutorial:

-10X Genomics V(D)J Sequence Analysis Tutorial
+10x Genomics V(D)J Sequence Analysis Tutorial
 ===========================================================================================

 Overview
 -------------------------------------------------------------------------------------------

-This tutorial is a basic walkthrough for defining B cell clonal families and building B cell lineage trees using 10X BCR sequencing data.
+This tutorial is a basic walkthrough for defining B cell clonal families and building B cell lineage trees using 10x Genomics BCR sequencing data.
 **It is intended for users without prior experience with Immcantation.**
 If you are familiar with Immcantation, then `this page <https://changeo.readthedocs.io/en/stable/examples/10x.html>`__ may be more useful.